savetheinternet/Tinyboard/README.md

 vichan - A lightweight and full featured PHP imageboard.
 ========================================================

 **Vichan has next to no active development<!--, however you can still pay for support.
 Basic support costs $40/hr, and is only payable in BTC.
 New features depend on what you want.
-Email COPYPASTE &lt;AT&gt; KITTENS &lt;DOT&gt; PH if you're interested&mdash;Vichan forks such as OpenIB are included in this offer-->.**
+Email COPYPASTE &lt;AT&gt; KITTENS &lt;DOT&gt; PH if you're interested&mdash;Vichan forks such as OpenIB are included in this offer-->.** **You should not even try to use it if you don't know a lot about configuring web servers and how to code in PHP, or are unwilling to learn (somewhere else).**

 As of 29 August 2022, though, it supports PHP8.1.